 About me

 High dimensional data has a low dimensional structure to it.
-For example, a picture of a face might have 216 pixels but we can describe a face with far fewer variables: size of the nose, color of the skin, shape of the eyes etc. This is the manifold hypothesis: high-dimensional data lies on (or close to) a low-dimensional manifold.
+For example, a picture of a face might have 216 pixels but we can describe a face with far fewer variables: size of the nose, color of the skin, shape of the eyes etc. Similarly, a picture of robot might have numerous pixels but it can be described using a simple pose.
+This is the manifold hypothesis: high-dimensional data lies on (or close to) a low-dimensional manifold.
 Using this I answer three questions:

 1. How do existing deep learning models utilise this low-dimensional structure?